$\kappa$-General-Relativity II: An Astrophysical Observable from a 2-Body system

-A crucial aspect concerning the observability of the derived effect is that the formula in \eqref{General Orientation uncertainties} describes the additional uncertainty in each cycle, but it accumulates, and therefore, to evaluate the expected uncertainty at the end of the inspiral, one should sum over all the uncertainties of the relevant cycles, amplifying the uncertainty at late inspiral times into something observable in principle.
-Because constraints on deviations from GR via observation of GW are given in terms of allowed deviations in each order $n$ in $(v/c)^{2n}$ of the PN-expansion, we cast the form of the uncertainty \eqref{General Orientation uncertainties} into an order of $(v/c)$.
-Interestingly, we derived in \eqref{PN order} the (relative) typical uncertainty in the frequency scales as $(v/c)^{5/2}$, resulting in the corresponding $n=1.25$ in the PN-expansion, an order without available constraint data form the LVK collaboration since such a PN-order does not exist in GR (only $n=0,0.5,1,1.5,\ldots$).
+A crucial aspect concerning the observability of the derived effect is that the formula in \eqref{General Orientation uncertainties} describes the additional uncertainty in each cycle, which statistically accumulates\footnote{As the sum of the corresponding variances.
+This is in contrast to a classical, deterministic deviation, which would result in a systematic drift.}.
+Therefore, to evaluate the expected uncertainty at the end of the inspiral, one should sum over all the uncertainties of the relevant cycles, amplifying the uncertainty at late inspiral times into something observable in principle.
+Because constraints on deviations from GR via observation of GW are often given in terms of allowed deviations in each order $n$ in $(v/c)^{2n}$ of the PN-expansion \cite{Blanchet:1994ez,Arun:2006yw, Arun:2006hn,Yunes:2009ke,Mishra:2010tp,Testing_GR_2,Will:2014kxa,LIGOScientific:2016lio,TheLIGOScientific:2016pea,LIGOScientific:2019fpa,gwtc2,LIGOScientific:2021sio}, we cast the form of the uncertainty \eqref{General Orientation uncertainties} into an order of $(v/c)$.
+Interestingly, we derived in \eqref{PN order} the (relative) typical uncertainty in the frequency scales as $(v/c)^{5/2}$, resulting in the corresponding $n=1.25$ in the PN-expansion, an order without available constraint data from the LVK collaboration since such a PN-order does not exist in GR (only $n=0,0.5,1,1.5,\ldots$, and $n=0.5$ which is easily treated in similar fashion).
 Unfortunately, this means that for now, we can not constrain our prediction via existing constraints from GW observation and that we should wait for future analysis of the GW data also for PN-orders like $n=1.25,0.25,-0.75,\ldots$ to have constraints on allowed deviations.
 Nevertheless, assuming our results are sound, we can learn from the PN order of the frequency uncertainties that a gravity theory on the \eqref{Kappa minkowski} spacetime introduces powers in the PN-expansion that are not present in GR, and therefore, to probe the validity of \eqref{Kappa minkowski} with gravity, one should study constraints that come from non-classical PN orders that until now were left unstudied.